Chemotherapy side effects

 Managing side effects through diet

-Chemotherapy can affect your ability to eat and enjoy food in many ways.
-Some people only experience side effects briefly or temporarily, others may be affected more seriously and really struggle to enjoy their food.
-You might find you have a decreased appetite, an altered sense of taste and smell, a sore mouth or throat and you may become more sensitive to hot and cold food and drink.
+Chemotherapy can affect your ability to eat and enjoy food in different ways.
+Some people experience side effects briefly or temporarily, others may be affected more seriously and really struggle to enjoy their food.
+You might find you have a decreased appetite, an altered sense of taste and smell, a sore mouth or throat, and you may become more sensitive to hot and cold food and drink.

 Try eating dry food like toast or crackers, eat small portions with plenty of fluids and avoid greasy, fatty or fried foods.

 Drink plenty of nourishing fluids, such as fruit smoothies or milkshakes, try cold foods and drinks like ice cream or jelly.
 Avoid salty, spiced or rough edged foods.

 Take frequent sips of drinks, try ice lollies, chewing gum and foods with sauce or gravy.
 Avoid sticky or dry foods.

 You can find more detailed information about diet with and beyond bowel cancer in our Eating well information booklet.